Broadroad/go-learning/channel/channel.md

     fmt.Println(x, ok)
 }
 ```
 close a channel will wake up all the goroutine which waiting on the channel.
 And then write g will find that the channel is closed, it will panic.
-One mor
+One more thing, ch <- 1, it will block here until another g take away the message in the channel
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU2MjUxODA3NSwtMTU4NDQxODUzMywxMj
+eyJoaXN0b3J5IjpbMTEzNTQyODAzNSwtMTU4NDQxODUzMywxMj
 IyODcwOTcxLDk1MjczNzI3MCwtMTcyNTMwMTYzNCwtMTQzNDc1
 NjcyM119
 -->